MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/2_Getting_Started_with_Quick_Start.md

 We are ready to get all items from OneDrive

 - Select in the left menu **all the items in my drive** under **OneDrive** section
-- Automatically MS Graph Explorer sends a call to OneDrive API and shows the results.
+- The Microsoft Graph Explorer automatically sends a call to OneDrive API and shows the results.

 ![alt text](../media/GEGetAllODItems.png)